splunk/observability-workshop/content/en/other/hpa/5-deploy-loadgen.md

 kubectl apply -f ~/workshop/k3s/loadgen.yaml --namespace loadgen
 ```

-Once you have deployed the load generator, you can see the Pod running in the `loadgen` namespace.
-Use previous similar commands to check the status of the Pod from the command line.
+Once you have deployed the load generator, you can see the Pods running in the `loadgen` namespace.
+Use previous similar commands to check the status of the Pods from the command line.

 {{% notice title="Workshop Question" style="tip" icon="question" %}}
 Which metrics in the Apache Navigator have now significantly increased?